Experienced child custody Attorneys Ready to Help!

 When Can Visitation Rights Be Denied?

-In Colorado, the custodial parent cannot deny visitation to the non-custodial parent when a custody order has been made.
+According to Colorado custody laws, the custodial parent cannot deny visitation to the non-custodial parent when a custody order has been made.

 However, they can go to the court and request for visitation to be revoked or denied.
 This may be the case if the custodial parent believes and has evidence that the child is in danger.